Hiroshima

 A City of Peace

-Hiroshima (広島) is a city located in Chugoku Region.
-This city is known worldwide for being the target of the world’s first atomic-bomb attack during World War II.
-In August 1945, a 16-kilotonne atomic bomb was dropped to Hiroshima killing 140,000 people.
+Hiroshima (広島), located in the Chugoku Region, is a city recognized worldwide for its historical significance as the site of the first atomic bomb attack during World War II.
+In August 1945, a 16-kiloton atomic bomb was dropped on Hiroshima, tragically claiming the lives of approximately 140,000 people.

 Hiroshima Castle